Blake Shelton Posts Hilarious Instagram Photo And You Won’t Believe ‘The Voice’ Coach That’s In His Arms

-Blake Shelton recently posted a hilarious photo to Instagram, his take on a classic movie moment from the film Titanic, and it’s his surprising choice of a fellow judge that seen in his arms from The Voice that has the country superstar’s followers in stitches.
+Blake Shelton recently posted a hilarious photo to Instagram — his take on a classic movie moment from the film Titanic.
+And it’s his surprising choice of a fellow judge from The Voice who’s seen in his arms that has the country superstar’s followers in stitches.

 Blake shared the photo of himself and none other than John Legend, as the two appeared to reprise the roles of Jack and Rose, the star-crossed lovers from the film, in the pic shared to the social media site.
-Blake superimposed his face onto the original pic, over that of Leonardo DiCaprio and pasted John’s face over Kate Winslet.
+Blake superimposed his face onto the original pic, over that of Leonardo DiCaprio, and pasted John’s face over Kate Winslet.

-The photo depicts the memorable film scene where the two young lovers were seen on the bow of the ill-fated ship Titanic and Jack told Rose to “trust him” as he held her arms out open on her sides, and she said she felt like she was flying.
+The photo depicts the memorable film scene where the two young lovers were seen on the bow of the ill-fated ship Titanic.
+In the scene, Jack told Rose to “trust him” as she held her arms out to her sides, and she said she felt like she was flying.

-Fans thought the post was hilarious, particular when Blake dedicated it to his fellow The Voice coaches Kelly Clarkson and John Legend.
+Fans thought the post was hilarious, particularly when Blake dedicated it to his fellow The Voice coaches Kelly Clarkson and John Legend.

-Fans added a series of laughing and crying emojis in their many reactions to the photo.
+The post has over 100K likes thus far.
+Fans added series of laughing and crying emoji in their many reactions to the photo.

 One fan stated of the funny pic on the social media site, “Just when you think you’ve seen it all.”

 Another Instagram user commented, “What the what???!!!!
 Does Gwen or Adam know about this?”
-Adam refers to Adam Levine, Blake’s longtime friend and former fellow coach on The Voice whom the country crooner had a longstanding bromance with for 16 seasons of the NBC show until Adam departed ahead of Season 17 of the series.
+Adam refers to Adam Levine, Blake’s longtime friend and former fellow coach on The Voice.
+The country crooner had a longstanding bromance with Levine for 16 seasons of the NBC show until Adam departed ahead of Season 17.

 Finally, another fan told Blake he “cracks them up” in a social media statement regarding the photo.